ABDULSABOOR1995/Credit-Cart-Fraud-Detection--Kaggle-Project-/README.md

 <a id='h3'></a>
 ### 3. Data Visualization:
-After that I visualized data distribution between both classes with the help of different charts.
-I also made charts to visualize Correlation of all features with target variable(Class).
+After that, I visualized data distribution between both classes with the help of different charts.
+I also made charts to visualize the Correlation of all features with the target variable(Class).

 <br><br><br>
 ![Screenshot_64](https://user-images.githubusercontent.com/46135898/68549135-b9ba3000-0416-11ea-9e18-266f32799ce3.png)